discljord/discljord/README.md

 ### Bot Registration

 Before your code can connect to Discord and start making API requests, it must be registered with Discord.
-This involves:
+This is a one-time activity per bot, and involves:

 1. Logging in to the [Discord developer portal](https://discord.com/developers).
 2. Creating a new application (blue "New Application" button, top right).